Liked this article?

 I’ve been an alopecian for a long time.
-And I’ve been a regular meditator for around 2 years.
+And I’ve been a regular meditator for a few years.
 Unfortunately, meditation hasn’t made my hair grow overnight.
 But it has helped me in lots of other ways – and that’s why I think meditation for hair loss is still a very valid treatment!

-Read on to learn about my experiences with meditation, some of its main benefits, plus a few resources you can turn to for help.
-Yay!
+Read on to learn about my experiences with meditation, some of its main benefits (including meditation for hair growth), plus a few resources you can turn to for help.

-Let’s address this first.
 Basically, “mindfulness” is the catch-all term for an awareness of the present moment.
-It’s a mindset in which you recognise your current thoughts and sensations – everything happening within you and around you – without judgement.
+It’s a mindset in which you recognize your current thoughts and sensations – everything happening within you and around you – without judgement.
 Without wanting to change anything.

 You can develop this state of awareness through the practice of meditation.
-Mindfulness is a huge topic in itself – and I’ll talk about it more in another post – but for now, let’s focus on meditation… or a technique that leads to a more mindful life.
+Mindfulness is a huge topic in itself – so for now, let’s focus on meditation: a technique that leads to a more mindful life.

 You don’t need to squeeze yourself into a pretzel position, to find a cave to levitate in or to spend years pouring over Buddhist scriptures.